-The CFPB has issued its annual Fair Debt Collection Practices Act report covering the CFPB’s and FTC’s activities in 2020.
-Debt collectors should expect increased scrutiny from the CFPB in 2021, with both Acting Director Uejio and Director-nominee Rohit Chopra having identified unlawful debt collection practices as a CFPB priority target.
+The CFPB has issued its eighth annual Fair Debt Collection Practices Act report covering the CFPB’s and FTC’s activities in 2018.

-- According to the report’s section on complaints, the CFPB received approximately 82,700 debt collection complaints in 2020 (which was 7,500 (approximately 10%) more than in 2019).
-As in 2019 (and all prior years since the Bureau began accepting debt collection complaints in 2013), the most common complaint was about attempts to collect a debt that the consumer claimed was not owed (with more such complaints involving identity theft than in 2019).
-The second and third most common complaint issues were, respectively, written notifications about the debt, and taking or threatening a negative or legal action.
+According to the report’s section on complaints, the CFPB handled approximately 81,500 debt collection complaints in 2018 (which was 3,000 less than in 2017 and 6,500 less than in 2016).
+As in 2017, the most common complaint was about attempts to collect a debt that the consumer claimed was not owed (but with more such complaints involving identity theft than in 2017).
+Also as in 2017, the second and third most common complaint issues were, respectively, written notifications about the debt and communication tactics.